Click here for recent meeting details and presentations.

 Broadband is a prime concern for the Inland Empire region.
 Reliable, affordable, and available high-speed internet access is extremely important for this diverse and vast geographic region.

-The IERB Consortium will be addressing broadband technology access, planning, service reliability, affordability, infrastructure requirements, cost and needs within both San Bernardino and Riverside Counties.
+The Inland Empire Regional Broadband Consortium (IERB) addresses broadband technology access, planning, service reliability, affordability, infrastructure requirements, cost and needs within both San Bernardino and Riverside Counties.

-IERB is funded through the California Public Utilities Commission (CPUC) California Advanced Services Fund (CASF) Rural and Urban Regional Broadband Consortia Grant Account in order to provide collaborative broadband planning for San Bernardino and Riverside Counties.
+IERB is funded through the California Public Utilities Commission (CPUC) California Advanced Services Fund (CASF) Consortia Grant Account in order to provide collaborative broadband planning for San Bernardino and Riverside Counties.

 A significant "Digital Divide" exists in the Inland Empire region where many residents are not able to access broadband internet service.
 This lack of access can be attributed to geographic issues, infrastructure, demographics, local and state policies, and community stakeholder involvement.